TritonDataCenter/manta-buckets-mdapi/README.md

 cargo test
 ```

-There are quickcheck tests and also some functional tests for the RPC handlers
+There are quickcheck tests and also some functional tests for the RPC handlers.

-that require a functioning postgresql installation as well as
+The functional tests require that postgresql is installed as well as
 [`pg_tmp`](http://eradman.com/ephemeralpg/).
 The test uses `pg_tmp` to create
 and configure a temporary postgres database and once the test has completed the
 temporary database is removed within a few seconds.
+The tests use the same code
+used by the `schema-manager` to prepare the database for use by the test suite.